 At John Foy & Associates, we believe you shouldn’t have to pay for any costs resulting from a car accident you didn’t cause.
 That’s why we’ve been helping car accident victims get the recovery they deserve for 20+ years.
 Our focus is always on injury victims, and we never take the side of insurance companies.
 Let us give you a FREE consultation to talk about the details or your case.
-To get started today, call 404-400-4000 or fill out the simple form on this page.
+To get started today, call 404-400-4000 or contact us here.

 Who is at Fault for a Car Accident in Valdosta?